 Foreign Language & Area Studies (FLAS) Fellowships

-***Check out the recent article featuring Penn's FLAS Fellows in Penn News Today!
+***Check out the article featuring Penn's FLAS Fellows in Penn News Today!
 Click here***

 Administered by the Title VI National Resource Centers at the University of Pennsylvania

 The Foreign Language and Area Studies (FLAS) Fellowships program provides allocations of academic year and summer fellowships to institutions of higher education or consortia of institutions of higher education to assist meritorious undergraduate students and graduate students undergoing training in modern foreign languages and related area or international studies or with the international aspects of professional or fields of study.

 The goals of the fellowship program are:

 - To assist in the development of knowledge, resources, and trained personnel for modern foreign language and area or international studies.

 - To foster foreign language acquisition and fluency.

 - To develop a domestic pool of international experts to meet national needs.